-In this this course learners are introduced to business statistics and the need for quantitative analysis in business, basic procedures in problem solving, and the sources and types of data used in the enterprise.
-Each lesson will include defining and formulating problems, instruction on the statistical method, analyzing the data, and using the results to make decisions.
+In this course learners are introduced to business statistics and the need for quantitative analysis in business, basic procedures in problem-solving, and the sources and types of data used in the enterprise.
+Each lesson will include defining and formulating problems, instruction on the statistical method, analysis of data, and use of results to make decisions.